terjanq/google-ctf-writeups/README.md

 Alright, have fun!

-In the source code, we also can find the commented section containing the commands for administrative purposes.
+In the source code we also can find the commented section containing the commands for administrative purposes.

 > Admin commands:
 - `/secret asdfg` - Sets the admin password to be sent to the server with each command for authentication.
 It's enough to set it once a year, so no need to issue a /secret command every time you open a chat room.